 SWSP5429 Field Education 2: Final Placement

 - The final placement serves three purposes.
 It provides students with an opportunity to build on and extend the professional knowledge and skills acquired on the first placement and to apply and 'test out' subsequent theoretical and reflective learning in the University, thus allowing for the transfer of learning.
 It also provides a longer period for agency based learning, thus facilitating greater depth for learning.
 Finally, it offers students a contrasting practice setting, allowing them to transfer their learning across client populations, problem circumstances and organisational environments.
 This process facilitates the development of professional identity based on an understanding of the 'universals' of practice.
-The placement is full-time for 16 weeks and includes compulsory attendance at the orientation day and integration days.
-Also, UWA supervision sessions as needed.
+The placement is for 560 hours - full-time for 16 weeks or part-time for 23-24 weeks and includes compulsory attendance at the orientation day and integration days.
 A critical reflection and Learning Development Agreement are completed by each student on placement.

 - Students are able to (1) build on the applied learning in the first placement in accordance with the student's strengths and learning needs; (2) further develop an understanding of the welfare system and welfare services organisations; (3) refine and further develop assessment and intervention skills and expand understanding of the policy, practice and research interface; (4) expand the capacity to utilise and adapt practice models and formal theory as relevant to the needs of agencies, client systems and problem situations; (5) establish a strong capacity for reflective practice and critical evaluation of interventions as the basis for professional habits of lifelong learning; and (6) further promote awareness of the normative nature of social practice and enhance capacity to make moral judgements in action.